-Now we begin the first term of the new year 2023.
-Much has changed over the last couple of years and the COVID-19 pandemic has had a huge impact on everyone and everything.
-I am delighted to be welcoming all of our students back in January for another term at Cockburn School.
+Now we begin the first term of the new academic year 2023-24.
+I am delighted to be welcoming all of our students back in September for another term at Cockburn School.
 Another period of new learning, challenges and experiences that will shape the future of our students, parents/carers and staff.
-The safety and wellbeing of everyone in our community remains vitally important to us and we will continue to follow the recommendations of the Government’s Department of Education to educate our students safely.
 Nelson Mandela said that: “Education is the most powerful weapon which you can use to change the world.”
 I am confident that the school’s ‘Learning for Life’ motto fits well with this and I believe that every Cockburn student has the potential to do just that.

 Cockburn School has been judged to be Outstanding in all areas.
 I was delighted that Ofsted in February 2022 agreed with our own assessment of Cockburn School.